Home Vancouver Monthly Calendar OCTOBER Events in Vancouver in 2022 Vancouver Halloween Events

 Halloween Boat Parties

 Arguably even more fun than a party at a regular night club is a dance party on a boat off the coast of Vancouver.
-Below are a couple of Halloween cruising opportunities in 2022.
+Last year there was the Halloween Havoc Boat Party on the Burrard Queen.
+It took place on Saturday, November 2nd (so on the weekend after Halloween).

 To learn about these and boat party events at other times of the year, see our articles about Vancouver Boat Parties and Halloween Boat Parties.